playgrdstar/quaintitative/_posts/2021-02-10-basic_python.md

 ---
 layout: default
-title: Some note relating to Python
+title: Some notes relating to Python
 description: Some notes relating to Python
 date:   2021-02-10 00:00:00 +0000
 permalink: /python_notes/